-Want to increase your productivity?
-Asset maintenance management softwareempowers teams with accurate and organised data!
+Do you want to increase your productivity?
+Asset maintenance management software empowers teams with accurate and organised data!

 Assets are pieces of equipment that are installed at a customer’s address.